 The scrap market in which PSC Metals operates is highly dependent on overall economic conditions in the U.S. and other global markets.
-While economic conditions in the U.S. improved in 2014 as compared to 2013, deteriorating economic conditions outside the U.S. combined with a strong U.S. dollar to weaken an already depressed scrap export market, resulting in tons that would have previously been exported being offered to domestic consumers.
-The strong dollar also encouraged increased steel imports that put pressure on domestic steel mill capacity utilization and resulted in increasing domestic steel inventories in 2014.
-Also during 2014, iron ore prices dropped significantly, improving the economics of that alternative to processed scrap for steel producers.
-The combined effect of these events on the scrap market was increased competition for decreasing domestic demand, and scrap prices falling by end of 2014, to the lowest levels since 2012.
-On the supply side, competition for shredder feedstock remained intense and margins remained under pressure in 2014.
-Unstable, and decreasing market pricing throughout 2014, but primarily during the fourth quarter of 2014, had the effect of reducing flows from peddlers and dealers while at the same time reducing margins.
+Economic conditions in the U.S. were mixed in 2015 as compared to 2014 with the first half of 2015 stronger in PSC Metals' markets and the second half of 2015 more challenging.
+Deteriorating economic conditions outside the U.S. combined with a strong U.S. dollar, weakened an already depressed scrap export market, resulting in tons that would have previously been exported being offered to domestic consumers.
+The strong dollar also encouraged increased steel imports that put pressure on domestic steel mill capacity utilization and resulted in increasing domestic steel inventories in 2015.
+Also during 2015, iron ore prices dropped significantly, improving the economics of that alternative to processed scrap for steel producers.
+The combined effect of these events on the scrap market was increased competition for decreasing domestic demand, and scrap prices falling by end of 2015, to the lowest levels since 2009.
+On the supply side, competition for shredder feedstock remained intense and margins remained under pressure in 2015.
+Unstable, and decreasing market pricing throughout 2015 had the effect of reducing flows from peddlers and dealers while at the same time reducing margins.
 We cannot predict whether, or how long, current market conditions will continue to persist.